pnkboola/beacon-accounting/readme.md

-# VRPRO Accountancy Website
+# Beacon Accounting Website

-A professional, responsive website for VRPRO Accountancy - a UK-focused accounting outsourcing service provider based in India.
+A professional, responsive website for Beacon Accounting - a UK-focused accounting outsourcing service provider based in India.

 ## Features